Updated February 19, 2021.

-October 26, 2020: The information on the Faculty of Education’s COVID-19 FAQs webpage has been updated.
-Going forward only information pertinent to the Faculty of Education will be found here.
+February 19, 2021: The information on the Faculty of Education’s COVID-19 FAQs webpage has been updated with information pertinent to the Faculty of Education.
 For easy access, links to general information relevant to all McGill community members will be provided in the header of each section.

 Jump to a Specific FAQ Section:

-Individuals are allowed to visit Faculty of Education buildings for item retrieval, small-scale activities and research.
+Individuals are allowed to visit the Faculty of Education buildings for item retrieval, small-scale activities and research.
 However, all visits must be approved and certain restrictions apply.
-See below for the relevant information.
+See the relevant information and specific procedures in the questions below.

 How can I request access to pick up items from a Faculty of Education building?